Florence Baron: Judge

 Baron was made a Recorder in 1999.
-She was created a Dame upon her appointment as a Justice of the High Court (Family Division) in 2004.
+She was created a Dame Commander of the Order of the British Empire upon her appointment as a Justice of the High Court (Family Division) in 2004.

 One of Baron's notable cases as a judge is NG v KR, in which she ruled that it would be unfair to enforce a pre-nuptial contract to restrict the amount of money a husband could claim from his wealthy heiress wife.
 Although she recognised that the pre-nuptial agreement would have been fully enforceable in Germany (where it was signed) or France, she held that pre-nups had never been legally binding in the United Kingdom.
 This approach was overruled by the Supreme Court in 2010, which ruled that pre-nups could be taken into consideration in divorce proceedings.

 Death

 Baron died on 9 December 2013, aged 61, from cancer.